barrera713/barrera713/README.md

 ### Hello world 👋
-- 🔭 I’m currently focusing on React and Node.js 🎧
+- 🔭 Focused and dedicated to the JavaScript environment 🎧
 - Portfolio: https://devcarlos.io/